marklogic/node-client-api/examples/1readme.txt

 Prerequisite:

-Install MarkLogic Server, Node.js, and the MarkLogic Node.js API and its module dependencies.
+Install MarkLogic Server, Node.js, and the MarkLogic Node.js API and its dependencies.

+The directory structure should be

+      YOUR_PROJECT_DIRECTORY
+          node_modules
+              marklogic <--- current directory
+                  doc
+                  etc
+                  examples
+                  lib
+                  node_modules
+                  test-basic
+                  test-complete

+You setup the examples in the marklogic directory that contains the etc and examples subdirectories.

 Steps:

-Execute all commands in the parent directory that contains the examples and etc subdirectories.

-* Set up the REST users:
+* If you want to use user names or passwords other than the default, edit

+      etc/test-config.js

+  Be careful not to change only the user names and passwords.

+* Execute

-  node etc/users-setup.js
+      node examples/setup.js

   The script prompts for the MarkLogic admin user and password specified during installation of MarkLogic.
-As an alternative, you can provide the -u adminUser:adminPassword command-line argument.

-  If the users already exist, the script reports that.

-* Load the example data into the database:

-  node examples/before-load.js
+  The script creates the users if they don't exist yet, loads the sample data into the Documents database, and copies the example scripts into your project directory (the directory that contains node_modules/marklogic/examples).

+* Change directories to your project directory.

 * Run node on any example in any order.
+For instance:

+      node query-by-example.js

+As an alternative, you can also run the examples from the marklogic directory including executing all of the examples with examples/all.js; you can also reload the sample data with examples/before-load.js